faster-than average load-to-play time for Blu-ray

 on film.
 With a well-produced Blu-ray Disc action movie,

-nothing can beat the clarity, detail, color, and brilliance of Blu-ray
+nothing can beat the clarity, detail, color, and brilliance of the

-Disc, and the BD-C5500 definitely brings it to life.
+Blu-ray Disc format, and the BDP-S370 certainly brings it to life.

 Blu-ray Disc sound quality: Blu-ray Disc